 All of the above is in stark contrast to dealing with a professional graphic designer that has a tried and trusted process to get the best results.

-A professional logo designer will perform research into your brand, industry and target audience to come up with the best possible concept to create a logo for your business – will logo design entrants do the same?
+A professional logo designer will perform research on your brand identity, industry and target audience to come up with the best possible concept to create a logo for your business – will logo design entrants do the same?

 Certainly not in the 15 minutes they’ve spent on your project!

-A reputable designer or Branding company will come up with several designs and test their prototypes – can you say the same for a designer in a competition?
+A reputable designer or Branding Agency will come up with several designs and test their prototypes – can you say the same for a designer in a competition?

-The reality of business logo design competitions and crowdsourcing design contests is that they aren’t worth the time and effort if you are serious about your business.
+The reality of a business logo design competition and crowdsourcing design contests is that they aren’t worth the time and effort if you are serious about your business.